Q: How do I remove face paint?

 Q: When I see face painters using acrylic paints to do face painting, should I let my kids get face painted?

 A: No. With the amazing array of gorgeous FDA compliant face paints available for face painters, it is a poor business practice for a face painter to use acrylic paints on a child’s skin.
-Acrylic paint should not be applied to the skin.
 Face paint is actually makeup rather than paint and is created to be used on the skin.
+Per the manufacturer’s instructions, acrylic paint should never be applied to the skin.

 Acrylic paint, although usually non-toxic, contains ingredients and chemicals not designed for use on skin.
 The manufacturers of acrylics state that acrylics should never be used on skin for temporary tattoos.
 For more information on acrylic paints and why they are inappropriate for face painting, stop by these links: University of York, Substances & Technologies, and Art Materials Safety.

 Also keep in mind that the only cosmetic grade glitter should be used for face painting.
 Craft glitter is dangerous when used on the face because it can cut the eye.